jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/how-to-implement-devsecops/index.md

   or looking for vulnerabilities, of high priority.
   Later on,
-  the following scans or security activities will serve as a complement for a broader and deeper assessment before going to production.
+  the following tests or security activities will serve as a complement for a broader and deeper assessment before going to production.
   Additionally,